tronprotocol/wallet-cli/README.md

 > Modify the password of an account

 **ImportWallet**
-> Import wallet, you need to set a password，hex String format
+> Import wallet, you need to set a password, hex String format

 **ImportWalletByBase64**
-> Import wallet, you need to set a password，base64 fromat
+> Import wallet, you need to set a password, base64 fromat

 ## Account related commands